Last Updated on October 21, 2021

 Now, showering before entering is almost always optional, but it’s a great idea if you’re swimming with other families to hose kids down with a light body wash before they hop in the pool.

-Drain the kiddie pool and scrub it down when necessary
+When to drain the kiddie pool and scrub it down?

-This makes it especially important to choose a kiddie pool with a built-in drain.
+This makes it especially important to choose a kiddie pool with a built-in drain plug.
 Without a drain, you need to find a way to dump the water, or even worse, bucket it out!
+Grab your sponge and soap and make it a fun family activity.

 Why Do Kiddie Pools Need Cleaning?